Plants by Mail

 Location: Loxley, AL

 Why do we list location?
-This is so you can know, in most cases, where the evergreen shrubs you buy are coming from.
+This is so you can know, in most cases, where the plants you buy are coming from.

-Breakdown of scores from each of the 10 factors we evaluate.
+We evaluate and score 10 different categories.
 You can read details on what each category means and how we score it here.

 Plants by Mail Nursery Review

-Plants by Mail comes in at a 76.5, putting their grade to a C. Plants by Mail is obviously spending some time to improve their website and it shows.
+Plants by Mail is obviously spending some time to improve their website and it shows.
 It’s got a lot more features.
-The only major issue is they seem to be out of stock on a lot of items.
+The only major issue is they still seem to be out of stock on a lot of items.
 But, there are a lot more plants in-stock than there were a year ago this time.
 They seem to be making a concerted effort to improving the retail website.

-Just from their prices & ship costs alone, PlantsByMail.com is worth trying out.
+Just from their prices alone, PlantsByMail.com is worth trying out.
 Having said that, Plants by Mail is still a bit of an enigma to us.
 Just my opinion but they are missing out on a huge sales opportunity.
 They are owned by one of the largest wholesale growers in the country.
 A very well respected company within the industry.
 It’s obvious that they just haven’t focused much on their retail website.
 We always seem to find something that makes us hesitate giving a full endorsement.
-For example, we never got an order confirmation email from the order we just placed.
+For example, we never got an order confirmation email from the order we placed.
 That’s just odd!